Skip to content

 1 tbsp oil

-1 bag of cubed frozen squash or sweet potato (or fresh diced squash or sweet potato)
+1 bag of cubed frozen squash or sweet potato (or fresh diced squash or sweet potato) – or see other veg suggestions below

 1 tin chickpeas